-Who qualifies for Unemployment Insurance?
+Discover Who Qualifies for Unemployment Insurance

 Who does not qualify for senior unemployment benefits?

 Although you may qualify for unemployment benefits after losing your job, you will not be eligible for senior unemployment insurance if you are retired or if any of these things are true:

 - You voluntarily left your job without “good cause”